Understand how your mind processes experience.

 Your Quiz Result

-You tend to process life through deep emotional experience.
+You process life through deep emotional experience.

 Your mind may respond first through feeling, meaning, and emotional depth.